-We broke these down ran through a mini Discovery, gathered findings, formed solutions and then set to building them.
+We broke these down, ran through a mini Discovery, gathered findings, formed solutions, and then set to building them.

 - Podio was scrapped entirely and we migrated everything to Trello.
 It allowed less oversight and management of the system.
 It also allowed finer detail of tracking the lifecycle of a Task.
-Project status because a tad less intuitive, but it was a worthwhile tradeoff.
+Project status became a tad less intuitive, but it was a worthwhile tradeoff.

 - Since Trello itself was very simple we tracked less, and had just the data we needed.
 This sped up our build process because there was less to report or input.